plista/updep/README.md

 Options:
-  -h, --help                     Display this help message -V, --version                  Display this application version -p, --push                     Do not ask for confirmation to push the branch with updates.
+  -h, --help                     Display this help message -V, --version                  Display this application version --composer                     Use this as a fully-qualified Composer execution command
-  -t, --notags                   Do not use hashtags in the commit message subject.
-  --composer                     Use this as a fully-qualified Composer execution command (e.g. "php /usr/local/bin/composer.phar").
+                                 Example: "php /usr/local/bin/composer.phar"
-                                 If not set the default global "composer" command will be used.
+                                 If not set the default global "composer" command will be used -n, --no-check                 Do not check availability before execution.
+It makes the program faster For instance, it will omit the checking if Composer can be executed.
+                                 Use this mode in predefined scripts where you do not expect such errors.
+  -p, --push                     Do not ask for confirmation to push the branch with updates -t, --notags                   Do not use hashtags in the commit message subject
 ```

 ## What does Plista UpDep do